 Are Isopods Safe for Reptiles?

 Isopods are commonly used in reptile terrariums, especially in bioactive setups where natural ecosystems are created inside the enclosure.
-Because these small crustaceans help break down organic waste, they are often introduced as part of the terrarium clean-up crew.
+These small crustaceans act as a clean-up crew, helping maintain enclosure hygiene and long-term stability.

 Why Isopods Are Used in Reptile Terrariums